 This year, there are plenty of festivals, summer events, attractions, tours, and more to enjoy in addition to your quality beach time.

-If you’re planning a visit and looking for things to do in Oahu in the summer 2018, check out our list of the top attractions and activities going on this year, including…
+If you’re planning to visit and are looking for things to do in Oahu in summer 2020, check out our list of the top attractions and activities going on this year, including…

 - Sunset Dinner Sail on Makani Catamaran